PavKmiec/techreads/README.md

 # techreads
-basic c# net.core API forr books SPA project that works with MongoDB
+basic c# net.core API for books SPA project that works with MongoDB

 In case you like to work with actuall database this is a basic implemantation of and API in c#/.net core